 In addition to requirements in Engineer Circular 1165-2-220 (see paragraph 11 for basic requirements) the following information is important in ensuring a timely review:

-- Section 408 applies to the real property identified and acquired for the USACE Civil Works project (see EC 1165-2-220 for more guidance)
+- Section 408 applies to the real property identified and acquired for the USACE Civil Works project

 - Section 408 submittals should be concise, organized documents, containing all required information as described in EC 1165-2-220